ker0olos/aws-lambda-discord-bot/README.md

 If you don't have one already, go to [Discord's Developer Portal](https://discord.com/developers/applications) and create a new app.

-And, make sure to go to `Settings` and `Bot` and setup the Bot user. because you will need the bot `TOKEN`.
+And, make sure to go to `Settings` and `Bot` and set up the Bot user.
+Because you will need the bot `TOKEN`.

-Now, you need to register new application command to test the bot.
+Now, you need to register a new application command to test the bot.
-This is currently only possible via HTTP endpoint.
+This is currently only possible via a HTTP endpoint.

 ```python
 # global commands are cached and only update every hour